JetBrains/guide/site/java/tutorials/working-with-maven/creating-a-project/index.md

   - gettingstarted
   - maven
 author: tg
-subtitle: Start by creating a brand-new project that uses Maven as the build tool
+subtitle: Start by creating a brand-new project that uses Maven as the build tool.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/pt3uB0sd5kY?start=3"
 ---